|Team Outlook and Scouting Report|

 ALLOWED TO OPPOSING TEAMS (Lower # is Better):

 The Astros are World Series contenders, but they have seen their chances go up and down this season.
 In our pre-season forecast they had a 18.9% chance of winning it all.
 On 4/8 they had an 11.5% chance before increasing to 23% on 5/23.
-From the start of the season to now their chances are up to 21.8%.
-They are basically a lock to win the division at 99.4%.
-Based on the odds, they have a 36.4% chance of winning the AL (7/4) and a 20% chance of winning it all (4/1).
-In simulations they make the World Series 38.2% of the time.
+From the start of the season to now their chances are down significantly to 12.5%.
+They have an 82.9% chance of winning their division.
+They are projected to finish #2 in the conference and have a 96% chance of making the playoffs.
+Based on the odds, they have a 30.8% chance of winning the AL (9/4) and an 18.2% chance of winning it all (9/2).
+In simulations they make the World Series 27.5% of the time.

 Strength of Schedule Getting Much Easier